 Service at Municipal Court

-Jurors are requested to report to Grand Prairie Municipal Court, 200 West Main St., at either 8:00 a.m. or 1:00 p.m.
+Jurors are requested to report to Grand Prairie Municipal Court, 200 West Main St. at 8 a.m.
 Before reporting, please fill out the Juror Questionnaire.

 Free parking is available in the Municipal Court parking lot west of the Municipal Court facility.
 Jurors should bring with them the jury summons they received in the mail.

 All jurors in attendance for jury duty will be paid $6.00 for each day they serve.
 Municipal Court jury trials rarely exceed one day.
 Jurors will be given a juror verification form for employers should one be needed.